efixler/mastoconf/README.md

 - Accessors, typechecking, defaulting, etc.
 - Packaging for easy resuse across services

-Also, tests are passing individually, but the last test is failing in the suite.
-I _think_ there's an issue with scratch file deletion synchronous-ness.

 ### Longer term
 - `Configuration` is good consumer access point for feature flag/rollout/test data - to a consuming developer, flags like these basically look like configuration points.